Current as of December 2018 | Download print version (in PDF)

 According to the Income Tax Ordinance, an organization must satisfy certain conditions to be recognized as a public institution for purposes of tax exemption.
 One of these conditions requires a "public purpose," defined broadly to include activities related to religion, culture, education, science, health, welfare, sport, and any other public purpose approved by the Minister of Finance.

 The role and definition of "public benefit purpose" varies somewhat for each form of NPO.
 The Law of Associations permits amutot to have a broad set of purposes, as discussed in Part III.
-NPOs organized under the Companies Law must articulate a public purpose in their articles of association.
-Cooperatives typically are characterized by public benefit in the form of mutual aid and reciprocal assistance [Cooperative Societies Ordinance, Article 11(b)].
+NPOs organized under the Companies Law must articulate a public purpose in their articles of association (at least one category of the thirteen public benefit purposes specified in the Appendix to the Law).
+Cooperatives typically are characterized by public benefit in the form of mutual aid and reciprocal assistance [Cooperative Societies Ordinance Article 11(b)].
 Endowments are either "public" or "religious," where the former are required to promote public purposes and the latter are required to promote religious purposes.

 Amutot and Cooperative Societies: Interestingly, neither the Law of Associations ("Amutot Law") nor the Cooperative Societies Ordinance expressly addresses the issues of fiduciary duty and how to handle a conflict of interest.
 While the Law of Associations does state that members must act for the good of the amuta, the Cooperative Societies Ordinance is silent on the matter.